chromium/chromium/docs/code_reviews.md

   * Be sure to actually send out the email for the code review.
 If you get one, please actually read the changes.

+## Automated code-review workflows

+For verifiably safe changes like translation files, we have automation that will vote +1 on the `Bot-Commit` and `Owners-Override` labels, allowing the CL to be submitted without human code-review.